chiamara02/simulation_project/README.md

 - Add or modify controllers in `simulator/controllers/`
 - Change simulation scenarios in `simulator/scenarios/`
 - Update or add evaluation metrics in `evaluation/src/`

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements, bug fixes, or new features.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

-## References

-- See `sources/` for related research papers.
-- Bibliography in `bibtext.bib`.

-## License

-This project is for academic and research purposes.
-See LICENSE if present.